rust-lang/rfcs/text/0000-range-get-and-convert-methods.md

 - What parts of the design do you expect to resolve through the implementation of this feature before stabilization?

-All the corner-cases when it comes the value calculation: if we can guarantee that the new range to which the mapping is done can't be empty and is always valid, we may avoid returning `Option` from there.
+All the corner-cases when it comes to the value calculation: if we can guarantee that the new range to which the mapping is done can't be empty and is always valid, we may avoid returning `Option` from there.